-Except in the event we are unable to commercialize NBTXR3, we have undertaken to repay the total amount of our $\in 2.1$ million advance under the Strategic Industrial Innovation program according to the following schedule: $\in 0.3$ million no later than December 31, 2022, $\in 0.5$ million no later than December 31, 2023, $\in 0.8$ million no later than December 31, 2024 and the remaining balance no later than December 31, 2025.
+Except in the event we are unable to commercialize NBTXR3, we have undertaken to repay the total amount of our $\mathfrak{C}2.1$ million advance under the Strategic Industrial Innovation program according to the following schedule: $\mathfrak{C}0.3$ million no later than December 31, 2022, $\mathfrak{C}0.5$ million no later than December 31, 2024, $\mathfrak{C}0.5$ million no later than December 31, 2024 and the remaining balance no later than December 31, 2025.

-We have undertaken to repay the $\in 2.0$ million interest-free innovation loan from 2016 in 16 quarterly installments of $\in 125$ thousand each, beginning in September 2018.
-Accordingly, we repaid $\in 0.3$ million in 2018 and $\in 0.5$ million in 2019.
+We have undertaken to repay the €2.0 million interest-free innovation loan from 2016 in 16 quarterly installments of €125 thousand each, beginning in September 2018.
+Accordingly, we repaid €0.3 million in 2018 and €0.5 million in 2019.
 Due to COVID-19, Bpifrance allowed us to defer two quarterly payments otherwise due in 2020, which will be due, without fees or penalties, at the end of the initial reimbursement period.

-Curadigm's €1.0 million financing agreement under Bpifrance's Deep Tech program (the "Deep Tech Grant"), which supports Curadigm's development of Nanoprimer technology, comprises (i) a €500 thousand conditional advance, the first €350 thousand of which was funded at signing and the remainder of which will be funded upon completion of a project related to a nanomedicine therapy, at our request, and (ii) a €500 thousand grant, the first €350 thousand of which was funded at signing and the remainder of which will be funded upon completion of a project related to a nanomedicine therapy, at our request, and (ii) a €500 thousand grant, the first €350 thousand of which was funded at signing and the remainder of which will be funded upon completion of a project related to a nanomedicine therapy, at our request.
+Curadigm's €1.0 million financing agreement under Bpifrance's Deep Tech program (the "Deep Tech Grant"), which supports Curadigm's development of Nanoprimer technology, comprises (i) a €500 thousand conditional advance, the first €350 thousand of which was funded at signing and the remainder of which will be funded upon completion of a project related to a nanomedicine therapy, at our request, and (ii) a €500 thousand grant, the first €350 thousand of which was funded at signing and the remainder of which will be funded upon completion of a project related to a nanomedicine therapy, at our request.
 Curadigm received (i) €350 thousand of the €500 thousand conditional advance in June 2020, and (ii) €350 thousand of the €500 thousand grant, €172 thousand of which was recognized as revenue in during the year ended December 31, 2020.
 The conditional advance component of the financing is repayable each quarter, commencing March 31, 2023 and continuing through December 31, 2027.